 Cross-cut vs Micro-cut shredder – Which is better?

 A cross-cut shredder is a less secure paper shredder compared to a micro-cut shredder.
-Cross-cut paper shredders are rated from security level P-3 and P-4, and micro-cut shredders are rated from levels P-5, P-6, and P-7.
+Cross-cut paper shredders rate from security level P-3 and P-4.
+Where micro-cut shredders rate from P-5, P-6, and P-7.
 The latter is also known as nano-cut.

 What is the most secure?

 So, which is better?
 A micro-cut shredder is the most secure type of paper shredder.
 The downside is that micro-cut shredders process paper slower than cross-cut shredders, and the high security shredding machines are more expensive.

 Check our recommended paper shredders for home and office use.
 Our best picks contain cross-cut and micro-cut shredders:

 Why you can trust our recommendations?
 We have years of expertise and experience in certified paper and data destruction for businesses.

 Both cross-cut and micro-cut shredders offer far more security than a strip-cut shredder.
 Cross-cut shredders are classified as ‘secure’ or ‘medium-security’ shredder.